I Project Finance – Introduction

 - the submission of corporate authorisations and certifications, which typically include relevant resolutions from the board of the borrower authorising borrowing and the related security creation, resolutions from the board of the parent providing security or executing a sponsor support undertaking, shareholder resolutions in connection with the borrowing of the SPV by its shareholders and shareholders of its parent depending upon transaction requirements and as may be required under the provisions of company law in the relevant jurisdiction;

 - the submission of all project documents, project consents, approval, land documents, insurance contracts and any other regulatory requirements for the project being financed;

 - the execution of financing and security documents;

 - the perfection of security, although SPVs in recent times have successfully negotiated the creation of security in a phased manner with timelines identified in the financing documents, though in those cases the lenders usually cap the disbursement amount that can be availed pending perfection of entire security package;

 - compliance reports or certificates from transactional advisers, such as engineers, lawyers, financial advisers and insurance advisers, that are usually retained by lenders to identify potential risks and ways of mitigation before disbursement; and

-- the submission of documentary evidence of the infusion of funds by the promoter, since the projects are typically funded in a contractually agreed debt-to-equity ratio, where the equity component is either required to be infused upfront or in proportion to the disbursement amount being requested.
+- the submission of documentary evidence of the infusion of funds by the promoter, because the projects are typically funded in a contractually agreed debt-to-equity ratio, where the equity component is either required to be infused upfront or in proportion to the disbursement amount being requested.